-Spatial Analysis Capabilities
+Spatial Analysis Laboratory

 Lab Description

-The Desert Research Institute (DRI) is recognized for significant applications of spatial data (geographic information systems (GIS) and remotely sensed data) to address archaeological, atmospheric, biological, ecological, geological and hydrological topics both nationally and internationally.
-Many DRI investigators use multi-scaled remote sensing and GIS to map, monitor, and model earth surface processes in a diverse range of applications.
+The Desert Research Institute (DRI) is recognized for significant and unique applications of spatial data (geographic information systems [GIS] and remotely sensed data) to address archaeological, atmospheric, biological, ecological, geological and hydrological research topics both nationally and internationally.
+Many DRI investigators use multi-scale remote sensing and GIS to map, monitor, and model earth surface processes in a diverse range of environments.
+DRI’s Spatial Analysis Laboratory (SAL) provides a wide range of hardware and software tools for addressing these applications and data from satellite, manned, and unmanned aircraft systems (UAS) as well as ground based remote sensing data.

-DRI maintains a system-wide license of ESRI GIS software packages, including ArcGIS, ArcPro and extensions, ArcOnline, ArcServer, and other ESRI products and databases.
-DRI maintains a system-wide license of L3Harris Geospatial image processing and programming software packages, including ENVI and IDL.
-A system-wide license of MATLAB software is also available at the Institute.
-DRI also has system-wide licenses of AgiSoft Metashape Professional and Pix4Dmapper software for development of unmanned aircraft systems (UAS) photogrammetric processing and image analysis techniques, as well as 3D spatial model generation.
+The SAL supports a system-wide license of ESRI GIS software, including ArcPro and extensions, ArcOnline, ArcServer, and other ESRI products, instructional aides, and online databases.
+The Laboratory supports a system-wide license of NV5 image processing and programming software, including ENVI and IDL.
+A system-wide license of MATLAB software is also available at the Institute level.
+The SAL supports system-wide licenses of AgiSoft Metashape Professional and PIX4Dmapper software for development of photogrammetric processing and image analysis techniques as well as 3D spatial model generation.

 CONTACT